Gloal/java-rest-api-assessment-Gloal/README.md

 - Predicts future earnings to evaluate stock worthiness.
 - Takes Investment Preference stock symbol from customer and uses a binary search algorithm to retrieve the expected earnings
 - Allows customers to change investment preferences and compare other stocks.
--Allows customers to update their information and store it in a database
+- Allows customers to update their information and store it in a database

 ## **Contributing Guidelines**